-- Parents and/or legal guardians who are concerned about their children should provide guidance to these children. - The library is not responsible for personal or equipment damages incurred while accessing the Internet.
+- Parents and/or legal guardians who are concerned about their children should provide guidance to these children, the library will not censor children ages 13+ using the computers in the public lab. - The library is not responsible for personal or equipment damages incurred while accessing the Internet.

 - The library provides to all patrons equal access to literature and information, regardless of format.
-The responsibility to provide access requires First Amendment rights not is abrogated.
-Access to the Internet is compatible with the Library's endorsement of the Library Bill of Rights, the Freedom to Read, and the Freedom to View Statements from the American Library Association; we also endorse the Policy of OneNet. - All users of the Internet are expected to do so in a responsible manner consistent with the information and educational purposes from which they are provided. - The resources are to be used for educational, informational, and recreational purposes only.
+Access to the Internet is compatible with the Library's endorsement of the Library Bill of Rights, the Freedom to Read, and the Freedom to View Statements from the American Library Association; we also endorse the Policy of OneNet. - The resources are to be used for educational, informational, and recreational purposes only.
 They are not to be used for unauthorized, illegal or unethical purposes. - Users will not attempt to modify or gain access to files, passwords, or data belonging to others; users will not seek unauthorized access to any computer system; users will not damage or alter software components of any network or database. - Users will not send, receive, or display text or graphics that may reasonably be construed as obscene. - Children under the age of eighteen (18) should have parental or guardian permission to use the Internet.
 The Donald W. Reynolds Library assumes no responsibility for the use of the Internet by children.
 It is not possible for the library staff to control specific information a person under the age of 18 may locate on the Internet.
 As libraries do not vouch for or endorse the viewpoints of written material in their collections, so they cannot vouch for or endorse electronic information.
 It is the responsibility of the adult user or parent or guardian of a child under 18 to determine what is appropriate. - Persons using any computer equipment agree not to make any changes to the setup or configuration of the software or hardware. - Library users have the right of confidentiality and the right to privacy.
 Users should be advised, however, because security is technically difficult to achieve, electronic transactions and files could become public. - The Donald W. Reynolds Library assumes no responsibility for any damage, direct or indirect, that users, or any others, may suffer through the library's access to the Internet. - Library staff cannot provide in-depth training concerning Internet use.
 We may, however, be able to offer search suggestions or answer questions.
 Staff is not allowed to enter patron information into websites like Sooner Care and Social Security applications.
-Because of library scheduling, staff trained in the Internet may not always be available but they will do their best to help patrons retrieve the information they need.
+Because of library scheduling, staff trained in specific computer programs or websites may not always be available but they will do their best to help patrons retrieve the information they need.

-The Board of Trustees for the Donald W. Reynolds Library reserves the right to update the rules from time to time.
-When changes are made, a notice will be posted near the Internet computers to make patrons aware there has been an update to the rules.
+The Advisory Board for the Donald W. Reynolds Library, City Council, or City Manager reserves the right to recommend updates/changes in the policies.
+When changes are made, a notice will be posted on the library's website in the library policies.